KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 * If <b>N = 0</b>, CryptoConditions is disabled
 * If <b>N > 0</b>, CryptoConditions is enabled
 * If <b>N = 1</b>, on-chain CryptoConditions is active, cross-chain validation is disabled
 * If <b>N >= 2 and <= 99</b>, the chain allows for cross-chain contracts between all other chains bearing the same N value.
-The base coins in the different chains are non-fungible across chains.
+The base coins in each asset chain are non-fungible across chains.
 * If <b>N >= 100</b>, the chain can form a cluster with all other chains with the same N value and on the same dPoW notarization network.
 The base coins of all chains in the cluster are fungible via the burn protocol.
 :::